-If you google “how to build a business” or “how to open an etsy shop,” the majority of the answers you’ll get back suggest that the #1 thing you need to focus on (after you’ve setup up the basics of your site, of course), is figuring out how to drive traffic to your shop.
+If you google “how to build a business” or “how to open an etsy shop,” the majority of the answers you’ll get back suggest that the #1 thing you need to focus on (after you’ve setup up the basics of your site, of course), is figuring out how to drive traffic to your shop and I’m willing to bet none of them mention getting your product pricing sorted out.

 But here’s the thing, turning a product idea into a profitable business takes more than a solid marketing strategy and a website or Etsy shop.